 While waiting, look for a small space or corner where your toddler can go in circles and enjoy himself without you worrying too much.
 Let the kid unleash his energy so that during the flight, he will knock out and be sound asleep.
 That way, you can enjoy your well-deserved peace inside the plane rather than playing tag.
 We know, this is a simple yet very effective hack for air travel with a toddler!

-Okay, I get it.
+Okay, we get it.
 You want to slay and use the airport as your runway.
 But as a mom, you have to deal with your highly energized kid all the time.
 So, instead of worrying about any discomfort due to high heels, wear comfortable slip-on shoes to make your trip with the toddler easier.
 You'll be using both hands: one for the toddler and the other hand for the baggage, and none for massaging your painful calf muscles.
-Check out these adorable "mom approved" sneakers here.

 Although window seats give you the best view of nature's beauty, the only thing you want when flying with a toddler is to be seated in the aisle.
 You will never know how many trips you'll make to the bathroom so sit on the side and thank yourself later.
 Toddlers are like time bombs who can explode anytime and when they do, the last thing you want is to disturb the passengers beside you (who are already giving you "the look").